radicle-dev/radicle-upstream/DEVELOPMENT.md

       **Note:** this can only be created via the company account holder

-Once you've created the _Developer ID Application_ certificate, download it locally and add it to your keychain by double cliking on the file.
+Once you've created the _Developer ID Application_ certificate, download it locally and add it to your keychain by double clicking on the file.

 ## Preparing a release